Overthinking Explained Simply

 🔻 Replaying conversations

-🔻 Trouble relaxing
+🔻 Trouble focusing

 🔻 Mental fatigue